Tall Garden Phlox

 Why grow Phlox?

 Phlox are not only Rachel’s favorite perennials; they have been favorites in American gardens for well over 100 years.
 It’s not hard to see why.
 They are long blooming, hardy and long-lived, easy of culture, often fragrant and never need staking.
 They come in a range of heights from two to five feet, and produce huge billows of bloom in mid-late summer, in a range of colors from pure white to red, with nearly every shade of pink, lavender, salmon and purple in between.
-They grow happily in most parts of the country and, properly planted and sited, they are largely pest and disease free, and provide decades of bloom – the perfect perennial!
+They grow happily in most parts of the country and, properly planted and sited, they are largely pest and disease free, and provide decades of effortless bloom.

 163 Cultivars and Climbing!

 Since starting the nursery in 1980 we have been collecting Phlox paniculata cultivars, focusing on the heirloom types, and currently there are some 163 varieties growing here in the gardens.
 We have gathered them from local nurseries, New England gardens, mail-order sources, and even gone to Europe to acquire some of the more elusive heirlooms.
 Many new cultivars have been released in recent years, as the genus regains its’ popularity, and we are trying these ones out too.
 Some of our most popular phlox have been discovered in local country gardens, the plants having been kept going for decades by dedicated gardeners.
 We continue to actively search out the old varieties, and would be delighted to receive any leads from our readers.

-Not all of our phlox cultivars are yet available for purchase, while we assess and propagate them, but the mail-order list offers over 80 cultivars, and over 90 are typically available on-site.
+Not all of our phlox cultivars are always available for purchase, while we assess and propagate them, but the mail-order list offers over 60 cultivars, and over 70 are typically available potted on-site.

 For details on the Fest, please see the Phlox Fest page.